ARCLab-MIT/pyssem/source/SEPs.rst

 Space Environment Pathways
 ===========================

 The Space Environment Pathways (SEPs) are predefined launch scenarios used in pySSEM to model the evolution of the space environment under different assumptions about future space activities.
-These scenarios are based on research and provide a framework for simulating the impact of various launch behaviors on the orbital environment.
+These scenarios are based on Aerospace Corporation research and provide a framework for simulating the impact of various launch behaviors on the orbital environment.

 Overview
 --------